jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-websocket-endpoint/>

-You're presented with a simple form that shows a bidding with the status `NOT_STARTED`.
+You are presented with a simple form that shows a bidding with the status `NOT_STARTED`.

 Click on `Do a bid!` button.
 That will start the bidding and trigger the 1 minute countdown timer.
-You can also notice that every Bid will be listed under the "List of bids" section.
+You can also notice that every Bid will be listed under the `List of bids` section.

 You should open the application URL in other browsers or tabs.
 You will notice that every change on the bidding is automatically update in all opened browser or tabs.
-The item will be SOLD once that it reaches the "Buy now price".
+The item will be SOLD once that it reaches the `Buy now price`.
 At the countdown timeout, the bidding will be EXPIRED.
 You can click on `Buy it now` button to immediately buy the item.

 You can restart the bidding if you click on `Reset bidding` button.